-Connecting to Linux using VNC from a Linux Computer
+Connecting using VNC from a Linux computer to a Linux server

 VNC allows you to remotely start a desktop environment on a computer, and interact with that desktop from your local machine.
 Unfortunately, VNC doesn’t have built-in encryption, which means that all information sent through VNC can be caught by dubious third parties.
 One solution to this problem comes from utilizing ssh (The Secure Shell) to encrypt the traffic between you and your remote host.

 This tutorial will cover the basics of starting a VNC server, wrapping it in ssh, and connecting to your remote desktop securely.
-In the following examples we will be connecting to eve.ece.pdx.edu using display 44, which means my port number will be 5944 (VNC port numbers are equal to 5900 plus the display number).
-Where ever eve.ece.pdx.edu is mentioned, one could also use any Ubuntu or Redhat/Centos Linux machine in MCECS.
+In the following examples we will be connecting to mo.ece.pdx.edu using display 44, which means my port number will be 5944 (VNC port numbers are equal to 5900 plus the display number).
+Wherever mo.ece.pdx.edu is mentioned, one could also use any Ubuntu or Redhat/Centos Linux machine in MCECS.

 Step 1 – Starting the VNC Server on the remote computer